-As a powerful generative model, Generative adversarial network has been proposed by Goodfellow et al.~\cite{GAN}.
-Then, ~\cite{molgan} and~\cite{netgan} successfully applied adversarial learning to handle graph data for graph generation task.
-Besides, The success of~\cite{BiGAN,ALI} shows that GAN and adversarial learning also have excellent capability for data understanding.
-Hence, some studies have also applied adversarial learning to the field of graph representation learning. \cite{graphgan} and \cite{ProGAN} generated node pairs to approximate the linkage distribution, enhancing the structure-preserving capability of the node representation.
-And \cite{asine} also proposed to sample sub-graph to learn node embedding for signed network based on the adversarial learning.
-Another common practice, as in ARGA~\cite{ARGA} and DBGAN~\cite{DBGAN}, is to utilize adversarial learning as regularizer to constrain the representation distribution of nodes, thereby improving the generalization ability of the representations.
-AIDW~\cite{AIDW} adopted similar form to introduce adversarial learning to~\cite{deepwalk}.
+As a powerful generative model, generative adversarial networks have been proposed by Goodfellow et al.~\cite{GAN}.
+Then, ~\cite{molgan} and~\cite{netgan} successfully applied adversarial learning to handle graph data for graph generation tasks.
+Besides, the success of~\cite{BiGAN,ALI} shows that GAN and adversarial learning also have excellent performance for data understanding.
+Benefiting from the great ability of distribution fitting, adversarial learning has also been adopted to the domain adaption field~\cite{DA_survey} as a critical part.
+Hence, some studies have also applied adversarial learning to the field of graph representation learning. \cite{graphgan} generated node pairs to approximate the linkage distribution, enhancing the structure-preserving capability of the node representation.
+And \cite{asine} also proposed to sample sub-graph to learn node embedding based on adversarial learning.
+Another common practice, as in ~\cite{ARGA} and ~\cite{DBGAN}, is to utilize adversarial learning as a regularizer to constrain the representation distribution of nodes, thereby improving the generalization ability of the representations.
 In addition, DGI~\cite{DGI} constructed degraded graphs for adversarial learning with the original graph. ~\cite{lu2020} maintained consistency of node representation between multiple graphs through adversarial learning.
-Different from the above works, we apply an adversarial regularizer to control the separability between component distributions for graph disentanglement.
+Unlike them, we apply an adversarial regularizer to control the separability between component distributions for graph disentanglement.